Eizz0/M1CS/operating system/notes/1 notes.md

 ```
 there are 3 process 1 parent and 2 children.
 ***take care of the exit(0)*** and the output is random like P01 0P1 01P.
+# Lecture 2 Memory Management free space and dynamic allocation

+## 1 Fragmentation

++ External Fragmentation
+when there is enough aggregate heap memory, but no single free block is large enough.

++ Internal Fragmentation
+For a given block, inter fragmentation occurs if payload is smaller than block size. **1 overhead of maintaining heap data structures 2 padding for alignment purposes 3 explicit policy decisions**

+## 2 How to implement a memory allocator

++ Free block organization : use "free list" -- linked list of descriptors of free blocks. ***Bookkeeping(store size of block + pointers to next and previous elements in free list) + memory alignment***

++ Placement : the strategies have a major impact on external fragmentation.
+     1. best fit : minimize fragmentation by allocating space from block that ***leaves smallest fragment***sawdust everywhere (as a result of small remainder)
+        a list of free blocks each has a header holding block size and pointer to next
+     2. first fit : ***pick the first block that fits***

++ Splitting :
+  1. keep the remainder within the chosen block ***simple and fast but introduces more internal fragmentation***
+  2. split the chosen block in two and insert the remainder block in the free list

++ Coalescing : helps avoiding "false external fragmentation" ; Immediate or Deferred.

+<mark><b>Impossible to solve fragmentation</mark>

+> there exists streams of allocation and de-allocation requests that defeat the allocator and force it into severe fragmentation